diliphebballi/udacity/Data Scientist Nanodegree/Write A Data Science Blog Post Project/README.md

 ## Running the code

-The code is provided in the Jupyter Notebook _neighborhood_analysis_backup.ipynb_ If you donwload it simply run the command `jupyter notebook neighborhood_analysis.ipynb` in the folder were the file is located.
+The code is provided in the Jupyter Notebook _neighborhood_analysis_backup.ipynb_ If you donwload it simply run the command `jupyter notebook neighborhoods_sentiment_analysis.ipynb` in the folder were the file is located.

 ## Results